pawelek-cloud/azure-app-assessment/README.md

 ## Environments

-dev, staging, and prod configurations are available in the GitHub Actions workflow to deploy the app to different environments.
+'dev', 'staging', and 'prod' configurations are available in the GitHub Actions workflow to deploy the app to different environments.

 ## Test